What Kind of Wood Is Best for Knife Handles

 Package includes a pair of resin scales.
 (13 combos to choose from)

-Buddha4all Resin Knife Scales Streaked Pair Handles offers us one of the best scales for paring knife making.
+Buddha4all Resin Knife Scales Streaked Pair Handles offer us one of the best paring knife-making scales.
 The manufacturer designed these scales to look stylish and fancy.
 There are 13 different combos you can choose from.

-Each of these resin scales is durable and can be shaped in every way.
+Each resin scale is durable and can be shaped in every way.
 We can use these scales for hunting knives, building optical frames, tiles for inlaid appliances, and many more.
-The toughness of these scales is like wood scales, so it will be quite easy for you to work with them.
+Their toughness is like that of wood scales, so it will be easy for you to work with them.

-Another thing we like about resin scales is that in wildlife, the chances of these resin handle survival knife are pretty high.
+Another thing we like about resin scales is that in wildlife, the chances of these resin-handled survival knives are pretty high.
 They don’t get spoiled in water and remain intact while handling animals.

-But, the only downside of resin is, if you throw this near fire, it will melt and cause black smoke.
-Well, even wood will burn in fire.
-We should always carry the knives in a side pocket knife for maximum safety.
+However, the only downside of resin is that throwing it near the fire will melt and cause black smoke.
+Well, even wood will burn in a fire.
+We should always carry the knives in a side pocket for maximum safety.

 5. Maragos Wood Bookmatched Exotic Wood Knife Scales